 It all depends on use case, including amount of wastewater, amount of solid materials hitting the drains, and application.
 For instance, a food processing facility that performs frequent equipment wash-downs process will need to empty its production floor catch basins more frequently than its loading dock catch basins.

 Stainless steel drainage systems, such as the Slot Drain, are corrosion-resistant and compatible with any cleaning product.
 Fiberglass and galvanized steel drainage systems require cleaning products with moderate pH values (neither too acidic or too basic).

-Yes, the drains will come with all the hardware needed.
-The bodies are also pre-assembled.
-Wooden stakes are recommended for adding stability to the drain while pouring concrete, but not provided.
+Yes, slot drains will come with all the hardware needed for installation.
+The drain bodies come pre-assembled, reducing installation time.
+Wooden stakes are recommended for adding stability to the drain while pouring concrete, but these are not provided.

-To choose the right drain for landscaping applications, begin by asking yourself some questions about where the drain will and how be used.
-Such as, will there be any heavy loading running over the drains?
-Any harsh chemicals?
-Where will the drain be located (by a pool, under stairs etc.)?
+To choose the right drain for landscaping applications, begin by asking yourself some questions about where the drain will be installed and how it will be used.
+Will there be heavy equipment or vehicles rolling over it?
+Will any harsh chemicals enter the drain, whether or intentionally or unintentionally?
+Where will the drain be located?
 What kind of flooring will be used (paving stones, stamped concrete)?
 Each question will help to determine the best product for your needs.
 If you are still unsure, contact our drainage consultants today.